gravitational/teleport/rfd/0173-terraform-machine-id.md

 ## Why

-We introduced two fundamental changes in Tlepeort since the birth of the TF provider:
+We introduced two fundamental changes in Teleport since the birth of the TF provider:
 - added MachineID for machines to obtain credentials and interact with Teleport
-- started rolling out "MFA for admin" (MFA4A in the rest od the document) which makes Teleport require MFA certificates for administrative actions
+- started rolling out "MFA for admin" (MFA4A in the rest od the document) in v15 which makes Teleport require MFA certificates for administrative actions

-The recommendation was to create a TF user and sign a long-lived certificate with impersonation.
+The previous recommendation was to create a TF user and sign a long-lived certificate with impersonation.
 When MFA4A is enabled (by default on clusters with webauthn only since v15) this certificate does not allow Terraform to perform administrative actions (i.e. creating users, roles, configuring SSO bindings).

 The current workaround is to do a full MachineID/tbot setup and have Terraform use the generated certificates.
 While this approach works, it has two main issues:

-- setting up MachineID/tbot is complex and increases the time to value for new users wanting to test the provider locally.
+- setting up MachineID/tbot is complex and increases the time-to-value for new users wanting to test the provider locally.
+MachineID/tbot does not have a great story (yet) about using different secret tokens for the same bot (this will happen soon) so the complex setup must be done every time the user needs to run Terraform and the bot certs are expired.
-- MachineID/tbot does not have a great story (yet) about using different secret tokens for the same bot (this will happen soon).
-When running the TF provider on a dev laptop (as opposed as in the CI/on a dedicated master), the current workaround leaves certificates with administrative rights on the laptops.
+- When running the TF provider on a dev laptop (as opposed as in the CI/on a dedicated master), the current workaround leaves certificates with administrative rights on the laptops.

 ## Details

-### User stories
+### User stories and personas

-With this RFD we want to address two distinct user stories:
+With this RFD we want to address two distinct personas, each with their own story:

 #### The existing advanced user

 > I am an existing Teleport user who uses Terraform to manage my Teleport resources.
 > I want to benefit from MFA4A while keeping my Terraform pipeline working.
-> My Terraform code is commited in a git repo and applied in CI pipelines, either via a regular CI runner (GitHub
+> My Terraform code is commited in a git repo and applied in CI pipelines, either via a CI runner (GitHub
 > Actions/GitLab CI) or via a dedicated service (Terraform Cloud/Spacelift).

-For this story, the user is expected to know the Teleport basics and be able to perform advanced setup actions such as creating roles and bot resources for MachineID.
+The user is expected to know the Teleport basics and be able to perform advanced setup actions such as creating roles and bot resources for MachineID.
+Some setup complexity is not an issue for this persona.

-#### The "getting started" user
+#### The "getting started" users

+We have two personas:

+- The prospect:
-> I am not yet a Teleport user (prospect) and want to test what IaC Teleport provides before adopting the tool.
+> I am not yet a Teleport user and want to test what the Teleport IaC experience looks like before using/buying Teleport.
+> IaC will be mandatory for me because I am subject to various internal policies and I must check if Teleport is
+> compatible with my IaC policies.
+> I have prior Terraform experience.

+- The existing manual user
-> I can also be an existing Teleport user that have been managing Teleport resources manually and want to
+> I am an existing Teleport user that have been managing Teleport resources manually.
-> make my setup more robust by leveraging an IaC tool.
+> Today I am investigating how to make my setup more robust by leveraging an IaC tool.
+> I might not have prior Terraform experience.

-> I don't have dedicated infrastructure such as CI runners to deploy my Terraform code and want to do everything from my
+Both personas don't have (yet) dedicated infrastructure such as CI runners to deploy the Terraform code.
-> laptop.
+The want to prototype and validate everything works using the local computer.

-For this story, the user has very little knowledge about Teleport and does not know what MachineID is and how to set it up.
+Both personas have very little knowledge about Teleport and don't know what MachineID is and how to configure it.
 We want those users to succeed as fast as possible without having to read all the MachineID docs.
 When they will go to production, they will hopefully turn into [existing advanced users](#the-existing-advanced-user) and setup CI/CD pipelines for their deployment.